Kurts Fridrihsons

-Kurts Heinrihs Fridrihsons (Kurt Heinrich Friedrichsohn) was a Latvian painter, illustrator and Anti-Soviet dissident of Baltic German origin.
+Kurts Heinrihs Fridrihsons (Kurt Heinrich Friedrichsohn) was a Latvian painter and illustrator of Baltic German origin.

 Biography

-Kurts Fridrihsons was born in Riga on September 7, 1911 as a son of a winemaker Johan Fridrihsons and his wife Helena.
-During First World war his family went to Katerynoslav but returned to Latvia already in 1918.
-Raised in a German speaking family he graduated Riga City German gymnasium in 1929.
+Kurts Fridrihsons was born in Riga on September 7, 1911, as a son of winemaker Johans Fridrihsons and his wife Helena.
+During the First World war his family went to Katerynoslav but returned to Latvia already in 1918.
+Raised in a German-speaking family, he graduated Riga City German gymnasium in 1929.
 He studied architecture at the University of Latvia from 1931 until 1938 however he never graduated.
-At the same time he took painting lessons at the Vilhelms Purvītis workshop.
-In 1938 he went to Paris where he studied under André Derain.
+At the same time he took painting lessons at the workshop of Vilhelms Purvītis.
+In 1938 he went to Paris, where he studied under André Derain.

-From 1938 until 1941 he worked at the foreign literature department of the bookstore Valters un Rapa.
-During the Second World War unlike the most of Baltic Germans he stayed in Latvia and worked at the Museum of the History of Riga and Navigation.
-In 1942 he married Zenta Dedze.
-After a year he was conscripted into Latvian Legion where he served as a war rapporteur.
+From 1938 until 1941 Fridrihsons worked at the foreign literature department of the bookstore Valters un Rapa.
+During the Second World War, unlike most Baltic Germans, he stayed in Latvia and worked at the Museum of the History of Riga and Navigation.
+He married Zenta Dedze in 1942.
+A year later, Fridrihsons was conscripted into Latvian Legion where he served as a war rapporteur.
 He deserted from the army in October 1944.

 After the war he worked as a teacher of painting in the J. Rozentāls Riga Art school until 1948.

-During second half of the 1940s, Fridrihsons attended meetings of Latvian intellectuals known as The French group.
-They discussed about Western mostly French literature.
-Fridrihsons is remembered as one of the spiritual leaders of the group.
-In 1951 after discussion about Andre Gide work Retour de l' U.R.S.S 13 of the group members including Fridrihsons were arrested, accused of nationalism and participating in the anti soviet meetings.
-Fridrihsons was sentenced with 25 years in prison camp and was sent to gulag camp in Omsk Oblast.
-However he was released in 1956 and returned to Latvia.
+During second half of the 1940s, Fridrihsons attended meetings of Latvian intellectuals later nicknamed the "French Group" by the Soviet authorities, which was in actuality an informal union of artists and poets united by an interest in Western literature and art.
+In 1951, Fridrihsons and twelve other members of the alleged group were put on trial after alleged support for the anti-Soviet sentiments of the André Gide story Retour de l'U.R.S.S.
+Fridrihsons was sentenced to 25 years of imprisonment, which he served across several gulag camps in the Omsk Oblast.
+After the death of Joseph Stalin, a number of Latvian political deportees were partially rehabilitated, including Fridrihsons, who was formally released in 1956 and returned to Latvia.
 He was fully rehabilitated in 1991.

-In later life Fridrihsons illustrated many books, worked as a stage designer for Daile Theater and painted.
+Later in life, Fridrihsons illustrated many books, worked as a stage designer for Daile Theater and painted.
 He was a member of The Artists Union of Latvia since 1946.
-In 1989 Fridrihsons was granted title of the Latvian SSR Honoured Art Worker.
+In 1989 Fridrihsons was granted the title of an Honoured Art Worker of the Latvian SSR.

 Kurts Fridrihsons died in Riga on 31 January 1991.
 He was buried in the Riga Forest Cemetery.